 Prof. Dr. Roderick Lim " further information

 Group Members

-Research Associates Dr. Larisa Kapinos-Schneider Dr. Marko Loparic
+Research Associate Dr. Larisa Kapinos-Schneider

+Postdoctoral Fellows

-Postdoctoral Fellow Dr. Marija Plodinec
+Dr. Binlu Huang Dr. Radhakrishnan Panatala Dr. Marija Plodinec

 PhD Students

-Janne Hyötylä Philipp Oertle Kai David Schleicher Rafael Schoch Raphael Wagner Ludovit Pavel Zweifel
+Philipp Oertle Yusuke Sakiyama Kai David Schleicher Rafael Schoch Deepika Sharma Raphael Wagner Ludovit Pavel Zweifel

 Master Student Sélim Benayat

-Administrative Assistant Corinne Salvisberg
+Administrative Assistant Tanja Fischer

+Technical Associate Chantal Rencurel

+Technical Staff Alexis Tello

-Technical Associates Leon Camenzind Pascal Oehler Chantal Rencurel RESEARCH GROUPTIMM MAIER Multienzymes and the regulation of eukaryotic lipid metabolism Lipid biosynthesis and degradation are essential and tightly regulated cellular processes in all organisms and they are closely linked to human health.
+RESEARCH GROUPTIMM MAIER Multienzymes in lipid and polyketide metabolism

+Lipid biosynthesis and degradation are essential and tightly regulated cellular processes in all organisms and are closely linked to human health.
 Lipids are an important source of natural chemical diversity and integrate the metabolic state with cellular processes such as inflammatory response, transmembrane signaling and trafficking.
-Impaired lipid and fatty acid metabolism plays a considerable role in the pathogenesis of some of the most common threats to human health, including type 2 diabetes, fatty liver disease, atherosclerosis and cancer.
-A key aim of our work is to improve our understanding of eukaryotic lipid and fatty acid metabolism and its regulation by elucidating the structures and functional principles of important protein players in this process.
+Impaired lipid and fatty acid metabolism play considerable roles in the pathogenesis of some of the most common threats to human health, including type 2 diabetes, fatty liver disease, atherosclerosis and cancer.
+A key aim of our work is to improve our understanding of eukaryotic lipid and fatty acid metabolism and its regulation by elucidating the structure and functional principles of important protein players in this process.

 Recent developments in lipid metabolomics allow quantitative studies of the cellular lipidome, real-time cellular imaging of lipid dynamics and systems biology studies on lipid networks and their regulation at the cellular scale.
 However, eukaryotic lipid and fatty acid metabolism remain a critical challenge for studies at the molecular and atomic scale: in contrast to simple prokaryotic systems, fatty acid metabolism in eukaryotes builds upon huge multifunctional enzymatic complexes more than all other metabolic pathways.
 Later steps of lipid metabolism are in large parts occurring in the membrane space and rely on membrane associated and integral membrane proteins, very few of which have been characterized structurally.
 Our work is focused on eukaryotic multienzymes and molecular machines involved in key steps of lipid and fatty acid metabolism and homeostasis.